mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 ## pwd

-GNU/Linux has directories to help you organize your files. `pwd` tells you your \"current working directory\" or CWD.
-In directory specifications, \".\" stands for the current directory, and \"..\" for the parent directory.
-Paths starting with \"/\" are absolute, with no dependence on the current directory.
-Paths starting without a \"/\" are relative to the current directory.\
+GNU/Linux has directories to help you organize your files. `pwd` tells you your "current working directory" or CWD.
+In directory specifications, "." stands for the current directory, and ".." for the parent directory.
+Paths starting with "/" are absolute, with no dependence on the current directory.
+Paths starting without a "/" are relative to the current directory.\

 An example directory name would be */home/allen/handy/scripts*.
-The full name starts with a slash \"/\" and directory names are separated by slashes.
-This differs from Windows, which uses the backslash \"\\\", and Macintosh, which uses \":\".
+The full name starts with a slash "/" and directory names are separated by slashes.
+This differs from Windows, which uses the backslash "\\", and Macintosh, which uses ":".

     $ pwd
     /home/myname